Council Tax support

 We don’t count some income for the calculation of Council Tax support, for example Child Benefit, Disability Living Allowance and 25% of money received from an ex-partner towards child maintenance.

 We disregard a small amount from your earnings if you are working.
-This will depend on who is in your household and the number of weekly hours worked by you and/or your partner.
+This will depend on who is in your household and the number of weekly hours worked by you and, if you have one, your partner.